valerioviale/ScrapeNameAndRoleFromLinkedin/README.md

 # ScrapeNameAndRoleFromLinkedin
-Un Selenium/Python program to scrape name from a linkedin page and the following and append all in one excel sheet
+A Selenium/Python program to scrape name from a linkedin page and the following and append all in one excel sheet

 This script logs into a LinkedIn account, navigates to a LinkedIn search results page, and retrieves the name, last name, and role of each of the 20 first people listed on the page.